varunaditya27/NeoChyrp/README.md

 ## Configuration

 All configuration is done via environment variables.
 See the `.env.example` file for a full list of available options.
+The maximum upload size for assets is controlled by `NEXT_PUBLIC_MAX_UPLOAD_BYTES` (in bytes).

 | Variable                      | Description                                                                                             |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------- |